artainmo/web-development/backend/NodeJS/README.md

 The global time module can be used to handle code execution at specific times.

 ### HTTP server setup
 HTTP, short for Hypertext Transfer Protocol, is a request-response protocol that serves as the foundation of data exchange and communication within the client-server computing model.

+Nodejs contains a HTTP module.<br>
+With `const server = http.createServer((req, res)=>{})` a server can be created, it takes as argument a callback function that holds the request and response objects, who can manage the HTTP communication.<br>
+This can be followed by `server.listen(port)` for the server to listen at a certain port, it can also take a second argument, a callback function that is called once as the server is launched.

+A URL can provide a great deal of information about a request and how it is expected to behave.
+* It starts with a protocol, for example `https://`
+* It is followed by a domain, for example `github.com`
+* It can be followed by a path, for example `/artainmo`
+* It can be followed by a query, for exaple `?key=value&key2=value2`, a query starts with ? and is followed by value=key pairs, often used to be selective with get requests.

+To easily parse URLs the NodeJS module url exists, it uses the url class that takes a url as parameter and builds the following properties hostname, pathName and searchParams.<br>
+For parsing the searchParams (query) of an url, the querystring module can be used.

+The process of handling requests in specific ways based on the information provided within the request is known as routing.<br>

+The request object in the callback function in the http.createServer function, contains for example the HTTP method or pathname like this req.HTTP req.pathname.<br>
+The response object contains for example the status code like this res.statusCode and sends the response with res.end().

+Server often make requests to a databse (possible with HTTP.request()) before sending back a response to client, but they can also make requests to external APIs.<br>
+HTTP.request() takes two arguments, an object with details about the request and a callback function to handle the response.<br>
+HTTP.get() directly makes requests with the HTTP method GET.<br>
+The fact that servers can make HTTP requests to other services opens up possibilities for different architecture designs for back-ends.
+One example of an architecture made possible by this ability is microservice architectures.
+Microservice architectures divide needs into separate lightweight services that communicate via HTTP over a network.

+REST, or REpresentational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.<br>
+In the REST architectural style, the implementation of the client and the implementation of the server can be done independently.
+As long as each side knows what format of messages to send to the other, they can be kept modular and separate. <br>
+Systems that follow the REST paradigm are stateless, meaning that the server does not need to know anything about what state the client is in and vice versa.<br>
+REST APIs must be able to Create(POST), Read(GET), Update(PUT), and Delete(DELETE) resources (CRUD).<br>
+In simple terms REST APIs are APIs that follow certain conventions for easier/more-efficient communication between systems.

 ## Free tutorials